joansia9/startup/README.md

 ## Elevator Pitch
-**"Beyoncé once said: 'People don’t make albums anymore, just quick little singles.'
+**Beyoncé once said: 'People don’t make albums anymore, just quick little singles.'
 She’s right!
-Albums are gateways to a musician's soul and, more importantly, to your own."**
+Albums are gateways to a musician's soul and, more importantly, to your own.**

 With **Find Your Soul**, users can **discover albums**, **explore music** that resonates with them, and **connect with friends** through their shared love for music.